shivsan/Login/README.md

 2.)
 Redirect to a home page if credentials are correct.
 3.)
 If they are wrong, stay on login page and show error.

+For tests:
+1.)
+Run npm test to run all tests.

 # Login

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.